Nomad Definition

 In 2007 the world first touch-screen smartphones started rolling out and our computers shrunk dramatically in size.
 (Apple in July 2007 and Samsung in December 2007)

-Massive uptake of touch-screen Smartphones accelerated the production of masses of smaller, more powerful lithium batteries, Solid State Drives (SSDs) as well as spurred a new generation of smaller more powerful comptuer chips.
+Massive uptake of touch-screen Smartphones accelerated the production of masses of smaller, more powerful lithium batteries, Solid State Drives (SSDs) as well as spurred a new generation of smaller more powerful computer chips.
 Prices of components dropped for all tech.
 Laptop computers came down in price while increasing in power.

 GFC and Millenial Influence